Global Market Comments

-It will also flip the US from a net importer to an exporter of energy with hugely positive implications for America’s balance of payments.
+It will also flip the US from a net importer to an exporter of energy, with hugely positive implications for America’s balance of payments.

 Eliminating our largest import and adding an important export is very dollar bullish for the long term.

-That sets up a multiyear short for the world’s big energy-consuming currencies especially the Japanese yen (FXY) and the Euro (FXE).
+That sets up a multiyear short for the world’s big energy-consuming currencies, especially the Japanese yen (FXY) and the Euro (FXE).
 A strong greenback further reinforces the bull case for stocks.

+Of course, it’s great to have new toys to play with on the weekends, send out Facebook photos to the family, and edit your own home videos.
 But at the enterprise level, this is enabling speedy improvements in productivity that are filtering down to every business in the US, lower costs everywhere.